Serampore College: History

 Since Serampore was then a Danish colony, King Frederick VI, the King of Denmark, issued Serampore College its Royal Charter of Incorporation on 23 February 1827, in Copenhagen, Denmark (Charter, 1, Charter, 2, Charter, 3).
 The charter came in response to Joshua Marshman's visit to King Frederick in August 1826; the charter gave Serampore College the privilege of awarding degrees in Arts and Theology.
 William Carey, Joshua Marshman, and John Clark Marshman (Joshua's son) were designated as members of the first Council.
 At its opening, the Trio released a prospectus which proposed "A College for the instruction of Asiatic Christian and other Youth in Eastern Literature and European Science."
 The college was open to all persons of any caste or creed, and the founders ensured that no denominational test would apply to faculty members.
 The charter has also been confirmed by the Bengal Govt Act.
 IV of 1918.

 The status accorded by the Danish Charter has since been re-affirmed for the study of Theology and now forms the basis for degrees of all levels conferred by over forty theological colleges throughout India, and is administered by the Senate.It was incorporated by Royal Charter of 1827 and Bengal Government Act.
 IV of 1918.

 Founding by English missionaries

-Serampore College is the oldest university in India to be in continuous operation.
+Serampore College is one of the oldest university in India to be in continuous operation.
 It was founded in 1818 by the English missionaries known as the Serampore Trio: